MG Mason is part of the writing

 What Culture has listed its twelve scariest episodes of Doctor Who.
 Unsurprisingly, it lists the first appearance of the weeping angels – Blink – as the scariest episode ever in a list that is totally bereft of the classic series.
 Some of these terrified me as a kid (as with most children) so I’m proposing my alternative scary stories with one condition – classic series only.
 In no particular order then…

 Maybe it is just me, but there is something ultimately terrifying about the vulnerability of a group of humans on board a spaceship, in cryosleep, and unable to see a threat let alone fight it off.
 That is what happens in this early-ish Tom Baker story that sees The Doctor, Harry and Sarah-Jayne arrive on a ship called The Ark.
-It is a very fitting name because the humans aboard the ship are there to sleep out an Earth parched by a massive solar flare.
-They have overslept by a couple of thousand years prompting The Daily Mail to complain about lazy science types too busy sleeping to cure cancer… no sorry.
+It is a very fitting name because the humans aboard the ship are there to sleep out an Earth parched my a massive solar flair.
+They have overslept by a couple of thousand years prompting The Daily Mail to complain about lazy science types… no sorry.
 But something has beaten them to it.
-A giant insect known as a Wirrn has arrived and started taking over the suspended humans by laying eggs inside the human bodies.
+A giant insect known as a Wirrn have arrived and started taking over the suspended humans by laying eggs inside the human bodies.
 The crew then, were slowly turning into these Wirrn and of course it is down to The Doctor and his companions to prevent it happening and allow humanity to repopulate the Earth.

 By far and away the best story of the Pertwee era, it was the final story to be broadcast in seven episodes (after this it would be four or six episode stories).
 It was also the final episode with Caroline John as Liz Shaw.
 The TARDIS has been dismantled and at a secret research project on Salisbury Plain, Professor Stahlman is seeking to penetrate through the Earth’s crust to reach a new type of gas he’d previously detected.
 He believed it would be a more efficient fossil fuel.
 As the drill penetrates through the crust, a green goo seeps up and one of the drill engineers is infected – he would slowly turn into a primordial caveman type thing.
 Sensing the danger, The Doctor makes a run for it and ends up in an alternate universe Britain which has become a fascist regime.
 They are involved in a similar programme but theirs is far more advanced.
 Earthquakes are being reported all over the globe.
 The Doctor realises what is happening and tries to stop alternate versions of Liz and The Brigadier from making a stupid mistake.
 They pay no attention and soon they are all infected with the green goo.
-Only Evil-Liz, Evil-Brigadier and The Doctor manage to escape.
-Evil-Brigadier threatens the Doctor, demanding to be taken back to our world.
-The Doctor refuses, telling him it would create a paradox.
-In the scuffle, Evil-Liz shoots Evil-Brigadier and lets The Doctor escape, believing The Doctor’s explanation and resigns herself to her fate.
+Only Evil-Liz, Evil-Brigadier and The Doctor escapes.
+Evil-Brigadier threatens to Doctor, demanding to be taken back.
+The Doctor refuses and in the scuffle, Evil-Liz shoots Evil-Brigadier and lets The Doctor escape, resigning herself to her own fate.
 The Doctor escapes just as that world collapses.

 Doctor Who has done a few haunted house tales over the years, the ambience of British television in the 1970s and 1980s made even unintentionally atmospheric television that little bit unnerving.
 Naturally then, Who took like a duck to water in this – one of if not the best story from McCoy’s era.
 Ace had been terrified by a visit to an Old creepy Victorian house as a teenager, something that affected her deeply.
 Curious, The Doctor decides to take her to the house – under protest – and they end up there 100 years before Ace’s visit (1883).
 There is a rather complex story about an alien visiting hundreds of thousands of years before and the insectoid life form went into hibernation to forcibly evolve itself into human form.
 When he wakes up and his ship returns, it is of course 1883 which is when The Doctor and Ace have been drawn there.
 A Victorian setting is always scary – which is why it is used so often in television ghost stories.
 It was this presence that Ace had sensed in the house and together they set out to solve the mystery and the plot of the alien beings to overthrow the Empire and rule the world.
 The house, naturally, is creepy and atmospheric enough to be a good “ghost” story in its own right.